sha8e/SEED-Project/README.md

 function(one of the libc functions in this case) and modifying other approriate portions of the stack to proide arguments to the function.

+###Format-String Vulnerability Lab
+The format-string vul- nerability is caused by code like `printf(user input)`, where the contents of variable of `user_input` is provided by users.
+When this program is running with privileges (e.g., Set-UID program), this printf statement can lead to one of the following:

+1. crash the program.
+2. read from an arbitrary memory place.
+3. modify the values of in an arbitrary memory place.

+The exercises in this are designed to help students understand such a vulnerability.